-Andrew Keith is managing director of Selfridges, and former president of Lane Crawford and Joyce Group.
+Andrew Keith is chief executive of Selfridges, and former president of Lane Crawford and Joyce Group.

 In 2008, Keith became president of Joyce, allowing him and his team to be “as creative and risk-taking and experimental as we want.
 Joyce and Lane Crawford are iconic brands with very different personalities and customers, so we have the ability to create different experiences for them.”
 In one example of his creativity, Keith called upon Sarah Burton to stage an Alexander McQueen runway show in Beijing.
 During his tenure at Joyce, Keith secured franchise agreements for what would become the company’s most successful retail brands: Rick Owens , Balenciaga and Alexander McQueen .

 Appointed managing director of Selfridges in February 2021, Keith brings his breadth of experience in the fashion industry as he takes responsibility for the company’s UK retail stores, and online business.

 Keith first visited China as a child; his family would travel overland from Borneo, where his father was stationed, on the way to their native Scotland for two months of annual leave.
 Keith was sent to boarding school in Scotland where, whilst cleaning his dormitory, he came upon a copy of i-D magazine, which sparked his interest in fashion, which he would go on to study at university.